wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 That kind of pissed me off.
 I'm not a weird sissy for being a bit freaked out by the chance of contracting a potentially fatal disease, am I?
 But what right did I have to be pissed off?
 I never had the courage to tell her how I felt.

-• I've been out with her a few times since, and feel

-like a shit not only for avoiding sexual situations ( even

-though I usually wouldn't be having sex this early, anyway), but also for avoiding talking about the subject.
-1

-know she knows, but I just can't bring the subtext to
+I've been out with her a few times since, and feel like a shit not only for avoiding sexual situations (even though I usually wouldn't be having sex this early, anyway), but also for avoiding talking about the subject.
+I know she knows, but I just can't bring the subtext to the surface.

-the surface.

 I've . rationalized that she . probabl Y 1sn . , t tru 1 y inter- .